ciscodocs/ltrent-2008-clemea25/docs/lab3_route_traffic.md

 The **Sydney-Branch** WAN-Edge router establishes connectivity with the **Sydney-FW** firewall through its **<font color="#9AAFCB">GigabitEthernet 4</font>** interface, which is part of <font color="orange">**VRF-2**</font>.
 This interface facilitates the secure and efficient inspection of traffic passing through the firewall.

-The following table provides a detailed overview of the IP addressing configuration assigned to the **London-Branch** WAN-Edge router, ensuring clarity and ease of reference for subsequent tasks in the lab.
+The following table provides a detailed overview of the IP addressing configuration assigned to the **Sydney-Branch** WAN-Edge router, ensuring clarity and ease of reference for subsequent tasks in the lab.

 | Interface         | IP Address   | Description                                                                      |
 |-------------------|--------------|----------------------------------------------------------------------------------|